KishoreAIML/-Credit-Risk-Loan-Default-Prediction-System/README.md

-# Credit-Risk-Loan-Default-Prediction-System
-Perfect!
-Here’s a **professional, GitHub-ready README** for your **Credit Risk & Loan Default Prediction System** including **model comparison, insights, and business recommendations**.
-You can copy-paste this directly:

----

 # Credit Risk & Loan Default Prediction System 🏦💳

 This project focuses on predicting **loan defaults** using a **comprehensive lending dataset** from Kaggle.
 By analyzing borrower, loan, and collateral details, we build a **machine learning system** to help banks **assess credit risk efficiently**.